Una Becoming Penguin. Image credit: Marina Zurkow

 Una Chaudhuri is a pioneer in the field of “eco-theatre”—plays and performances that engage with the subjects of ecology and environment—as well as the related field of ecocriticism, which studies art and literature from an ecological perspective.
 She helped launch both these fields when she guest-edited a special issue of Yale’s Theater journal on “Theatre and Ecology” in 1994.
 Her introduction to that issue, entitled “‘There must be a lot of fish in that lake’ Theorizing a Theatre Ecology,” is widely credited as a seminal contribution to the field.
-Professor Chaudhuri was also among the first scholars of drama and theatre to engage with another rapidly expanding new inter-disciplinary field, Animal Studies.
-She recently published books in both these fields: Animal Acts: Performing Species Today (co-Edited with Holly Hughes; University of Michigan Press, 2014), and The Ecocide Project: Research Theatre and Climate Change (co-authored with Shonni Enelow, Palgrave, 2014).
+Professor Chaudhuri was also among the first scholars of drama and theatre to engage with another rapidly expanding inter-disciplinary field, Animal Studies.
+She has written and lectured widely on two concept she has theorized: “zooësis,” the discourse and representation of species in contemporary culture and performance, and “AnthropoScenes,” dramaturgies beyond the human.

 Chaudhuri participates in collaborative art and research projects, including the think-tank CLIMATE LENS AND the on-going multi-platform Dear Climate, which has been featured in exhibitions in Dublin, New York (Storm King Arts Center), New York Public Library, Dumbo Art Festival), the Netherlands, Houston (Rice University), and won a Creative Climate Award from the Human Impacts Institute.
 Dear Climate’s most recent project, Signs, Wonders, Blunders: Towards an Ecospheric Curriculum, is a campus-wide installation currently on view at Appalachian State University.
 Chaudhuri was born and raised in the Himalayas, and has lived in Manhattan for the past 40 years.